iree-org/iree-turbine/docs/api_docs/infra/releasing.md

-# Releasing iree-turbine
+# Releasing iree-turbine packages

-This project hosts the https://pypi.org/project/iree-turbine/ package, which depends on the https://pypi.org/project/iree-base-compiler/ and https://pypi.org/project/iree-base-runtime/ packages.
-Releases can either be conducted independently, or they can be coordinated across projects by initiating a release here.
+This project hosts the <https://pypi.org/project/iree-turbine/> package, which depends on the <https://pypi.org/project/iree-base-compiler/> and
+<https://pypi.org/project/iree-base-runtime/> packages.
+Releases can either be
+conducted independently, or they can be coordinated across projects by initiating a release here.